Tell me more about Jackson Street Youth Services

 - Activities: All youth living in shelter are required to participate in all planned activities.
 Youth who have accessed shelter before but are no longer living there are invited back to attend shelter activities.
 Activities include volunteers coming to shelter to lead yoga, art projects, or music lessons, and also include going out into the community and volunteering at places like SAGE garden.
 Past residents are invited to participate in these activities.

-- Street Outreach: We are expanding current Street Outreach efforts in both Benton and Linn Counties.
-This program can serve ages 10-24.
+- Street Outreach: We have expanded Street Outreach efforts throughout Linn, Benton, and Lincoln Counties.
+This program serves ages 10-24.
 Street Teams, made up of trained staff and volunteers, work to establish positive relationships and can offer basic hygiene and cold weather items, and referrals as needed.

 - Information and Referrals: Youth will be linked to existing services in the area such as family therapists, medical care, job training, etc. as needed.

-- Crisis Line: Assistance, advice, and referrals for youth and families in crisis is available by phone 24 hours a day.
+- Crisis Line: Assistance, advice, and referrals for youth and families in crisis are available by phone 24 hours a day.

 Tell me more about Volunteerism